marioy47/blog-site/src/content/blog/gatsby-developer-site-portfolio-and-blog/index.md

 cover: ./gatsby-icon-4a9773549091c227cd2eb82ccd9c5e3a.png
 ---

-# Create a Developer Portfolio Site (with a blog) with Gatsby

 Creating a [Gatsby](https://www.gatsbyjs.com/) site is not an easy task when you compare it to creating a site with WordPress, Drupal, etc. And the reason is that to a certain point you are creating your own CMS.

 To use Gatsby you should be familiar with a bunch of technologies like [Graphql](https://developer.facebook.com/graphql), [React](https://reactjs.org), [Markdown](https://jamstack.org), [Mdx](https://mdxjs.com), etc. And then you need to research and test a bunch of plugins to get a minimal site up and running.